serbrious/neuro-sdk-cpp/README.md

 The demo is a version of tic-tac-toe and hopefully there are enough comments to show the basic usage of the SDK.
 You are required to implement any thread safety required - though games are usually not highly threaded BUT this still needs to be kept in mind.

+> [NOTE]: This is currently only tested under Windows, but there is no reason why it shouldn't work on other platforms.

 ## Use
 The main sdk code is contained in the `NeuroSDK` the example tic-tac-toe game is in the root folder.
 You need to use a compiler thats capable and configured for at least c++17.